 As cases or potential cases are identified, public health staff are continuing their contact tracing and providing PH guidance.
-Expanding public health services and staff to meet the increasing demands for contact tracing and COVID-19 case management.
+Prepared to expand public health services and staff to meet the increasing demands for contact tracing and COVID-19 case management.
 (UPDATED)